magnusmel/vpcs/readme.txt

 History:

-   0.5b2   bugfix: using getenv+access to the real path of VPCS. (code copied from the source code of 'which' of FreeBSD)
+   0.5b2   fix: using getenv+access to the real path of VPCS.
            patch for Debian GNU/kFreeBSD from Daniel Lintott flush out the output buffer while running 'echo ...' increase the maxinum number of tcp sessions and decrease tcp keep alive time
-           bugfix: arp table, the source ether address is not saved
+           fix: arp table, the source ether address is not saved

    0.5b1   support for a specified number of vpc instances (between 1 and 9)
            support for TAP device name (only with 1 VPC instance)